THEOplayer/react-native-theoplayer/doc/creating-minimal-app.md

 ```

 ### Final notes
+### Adding a user interface

+The `react-native-theoplayer` package does not contain a user interface by default.
+There is however a separate package
+that builds a UI on top of the `THEOplayerView` component, `@theoplayer/react-native-ui`.

+We refer to the [documentation](https://github.com/THEOplayer/react-native-theoplayer-ui) of
+`@theoplayer/react-native-ui` on how to install and use it.

 On some platforms issues with [React Native Flipper](https://fbflipper.com/), a platform for debugging apps, can occur,
 either during building or running the app.
 If so, it is advised to just remove it for this demo app.